revueltai/movinwords/README.md

 ```

 ## Highlight
-To highlight words you need to pass a `highlight` object in the instance options:
+To highlight words, pass a `highlight` object in the instance options:

 ```html
 <h1 class="my-sentence">Hello world!
 I am an animated sentence.</h1>

 ```
 ```js
 new Movinwords({